 Easy pronunciations and clear definitions are included.

-Jewish Celebrations Wall Calendar61VK76W3WGL
+Jewish Celebrations Wall Calendar

 Malcah Zeldis ios an Artist who creates brilliant paintings that capture the living spirit of Jewish tradition, which are based on her own childhood memories, formed from her experiences living in various Orthodox neighborhoods and the years she spent in Israel.